Lithuania flag Lithuania: Investing in Lithuania

 FDI in Figures

-Lithuania offers tax exemptions to foreign companies, which can also profit from high-quality infrastructure and a skilled workforce.
-In recent years, building permits were facilitated, access to electricity was improved, minority investors were better protected and the tax payment system became electronic.
-Furthermore, national legislation assures equal protection for both foreign and domestic investors.
-Foreign investors have the right to repatriate profits, income, or dividends, in cash or otherwise, or to reinvest them without any limitation, after paying taxes.
+The government of Lithuania extends equal treatment to both foreign and domestic investors and imposes minimal limitations on their operations.
+Foreign investors enjoy the freedom to repatriate or reinvest profits without constraints and can seek investor-State dispute settlement according to pertinent treaty provisions.
+Lithuania provides special benefits, including tax concessions, to both small enterprises and strategic investors.
+Additionally, incentives are accessible within seven Special Economic Zones situated nationwide.
 However, the country is still dependent on its exports towards Russia, hence vulnerable to external shocks, its domestic market is small and the income is lower than neighbouring countries.
 Recently, Lithuania strengthened the national security review mechanism to align it with the EU FDI Screening Regulation.
-Amid other changes, it extended the list of companies and entities considered relevant for national security to include radioactive waste companies, 5G service providers and infrastructure developers, secure public data networks, public safety and emergency services, digital mobile radio communication network operators and selected power generation companies.
-Growing sectors in terms of investment opportunities include real estate and construction, business process outsourcing (BPO), shared services, financial technologies, biotech and lasers.
-The country ranks 39th out of 132 in the 2022 Global Innovation Index and 33rd out of 180 in the Corruption Perception Index.
-Furthermore, Lithuania is at the 35th place out of 82 countries in the Economist Business Environment ranking.
+Amid other changes, it extended the list of companies and entities considered relevant for national security to include radioactive waste companies, 5G service providers and infrastructure developers, secure public data networks, public safety and emergency services, digital mobile radio communication network operators, and selected power generation companies.
+The Law on Investment prohibits foreign capital investment in sectors related to state security and defence.
+It also requires government approval and licensing for commercial activities that could pose risks to human life, health, or the environment, such as the manufacturing or trade of weapons.
+Growing sectors in terms of investment opportunities include real estate and construction, business process outsourcing (BPO), shared services, financial technologies, biotech, and lasers.
+The country’s positive business climate is also assessed in international investment indexes: it ranks 35th among the 133 economies on the Global Innovation Index 2024 and 16th out of 184 countries on the latest Index of Economic Freedom.

 Foreign Direct Investment 202020212022